qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_raster_terrain.rst

 Raster Terrain Analysis Plugin
 ==============================

-|dem_analysis| The Raster Terrain Analysis Plugin can be used to calculate the
+|demAnalysis| The Raster Terrain Analysis Plugin can be used to calculate the
 slope, aspect, hillshade, ruggedness index and relief for digital elevation models (DEM).
 It is very simple to handle and provides an intuitive graphical user interface for creating new raster layers (see Figure_raster_terrain_1_).